-My visit to Pridnestrovie (also known as Transnistria, Trans-Dniestr or Transdniestria), was very normal, the border police were really very friendly and at the tourist registration office, in the city center, I was given automatically a 10-day visa.
+My visit to Pridnestrovie (also known as Transnistria, Trans-Dniester or Transdniestria), was very normal, the border police were really very friendly, and at the tourist registration office, in the city center, I was given a 10-day visa automatically.

 Video – Holidays in the Danger Zone